mvc5/mvc5.github.io/overview/routes.md

 The regular expression can use group names that are [assigned](https://github.com/mvc5/mvc5/blob/master/src/Route/Match/Path.php#L54) as request parameters when the route is [matched](https://github.com/mvc5/mvc5/blob/master/src/Route/Match/Path.php#L47).
 Consequently, the parameter names must be alphanumeric.
 The path configuration provides a simpler format for specifying regular expressions and group names.
 For example, if the matched url is <code>/about</code>, the <code>app</code> route configuration [assigns](https://github.com/mvc5/mvc5/blob/master/src/Route/Match/Path.php#L54) the value <code>about</code> as the <code>controller</code> request parameter.

-Short names can also be assigned to regular expressions and be used in a path configuration by prefixing them with a single colon or two colons when assigned to parameter name.
+Short names can also be assigned to regular expressions and be used in a path configuration by prefixing them with a single colon or two colons when assigned to a parameter name.
 Below are the default short-named regular expressions [available](https://github.com/mvc5/mvc5/blob/master/src/Route/Definition/Tokens.php#L23) to use.

 ```php
 [